2023 Most Popular Hospitality Management Bachelor's Degree Schools in the Far Western US Region

 On average, hospitality graduates from SFSU take out $17,968 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $162, based on a 10-year repayment plan.

 California State University - East Bay ranked #8 on this year’s Most Popular Hospitality Management Bachelor’s Degree Schools in the Far Western US Region list.
-Located in the large suburb of Hayward, Cal State East Bay is a public college with a large student population.
+Located in the large suburb of Hayward, Cal State East Bay is a public school with a large student population.

 Women make up 63% of the hospitality majors at the school.